WUSTL-Biol4220/home/labs/lab_03.md

 > Aciononyx_jubatus
 CCGTTCTTACAT
 ```
 Be sure to also update `README.md` to reflect the changes in our `data` directory.
+Notice that `README.md` does not contain the changes you ust added to the copy of the file on the `add_puma` branch.
 Commit your changes and push them to GitHub.

 The two branches, `main` and `add_puma`, contain new data additions that we would somehow like to reunify into a single branch.
 This can be done using the `git merge` command.
 To *merge* in `git`, you will merge another branch into the branch you are currently using.
 In our case, we will merge `add_puma` into `main`.